 - I had been meaning to quit Facebook for more than a year maybe, but I kept putting it off.
 The main reason being that I like having backups of my own digital data (still very much a pack rat), and Facebook's social media export is less than ideal, for me at least.
 Less than ideal why?
 It doesn't include a lot of content I would like backed up, including: comments on my posts (there have been some good conversations with friends over the years I would prefer to preserve) things I've reposted from other people content of certain groups I'm

 - Alright so someone responded to my previous post on quitting facebook asking why I'm quitting facebook but keeping Twitter.
 This is a fair question; after all, Twitter also makes its money off targetted advertising, can also get you addicted to engagement (likes/RTs), the Twitter app can also be dumb, and there can also be a lot of toxic people on this platform.
-So here are my reasons for keeping Twitter, and you may also get some tips for improving your twitter experience: Twitter allows you to completely disable targetted advertising: IMG_0841.png (Click to view full-size) Alright so someone responded to
+So here are my reasons for keeping Twitter, and you may also get some tips for improving your twitter experience: Twitter allows you to completely disable targetted advertising: With these settings disabled, they don't expose any of your

 - (This will be cross-posted to my Facebook account.)
 It's been long overdue, but I'm quitting Facebook.
 Why?
 It's not you, but it's not me either.
 It's Facebook.
 There's a ton of reasons for quitting Facebook, but here are some highlights: Facebook is dumb.
 The site is barely usable and the app is a big battery hog.
 And posts don't even support formatting so now you're getting this one in Markdown.
 Facebook uses your personal information to earn money, and they're not even very good at keeping that information safe.
 Their tech tracks you all over the internet, even when you